 - 1. Select the task(s), resource(s) or assignment(s) to which you want to assign the custom style. - 2.
-Choose your custom style in the list of the "Style" pop-up in the "Format-Info-Inspector" \$\frac{1}{82}\$ ("Entry Style" pane).
+Click on the "Info" inspector and choose your custom style in the "Appearance" pane under "Styles".
+Alternatively, you can also use the context menu of the selected entry.